 Allen Dulles, Volume 5, page 318.

 Researcher Jones Harris pointed out to me the above quote by Allen Dulles.
 Needless to say, Dulles’ statement to Secret Service agent Chayes at the Warren Commission hearings in regards to Lee Oswald’s passport and Oswald thinking of traveling to China is so far out of left field, one has a hard time sussing it out.
 What was he referring to exactly?
 Nowhere in any testimony or files released at the time, or since, has it been logged that Oswald had a mission to get to China.
 He had no background in China studies or the languages.
-Of course he started his Marine career in Asia, first in the Japan and for while in Taiwan.
+Of course he started his Marine career in Asia, first in Japan and for a while in Taiwan.
 In 1963, during his mysterious and ill-fated trip to Mexico City, his stated purpose was in returning to the Soviet Union, not China.
 Dulles may have been thinking out loud regarding operations that were of a concern to him as Director of the CIA and simply interjected Oswald into them.
 Who knows?

-While the U2 spying flights over the Soviet Union are well known, with one pilot, Francis Gary Powers being shot down, captured and put on public trial, there were many flights also conducted over the Chinese mainland throughout the 1950's and 1960's by CIA trained Chinese pilots.
+While the U2 spy flights over the Soviet Union are well known, with one pilot, Francis Gary Powers being shot down, captured and put on public trial, there were many flights also conducted over the Chinese mainland throughout the 1950's and 1960's by CIA trained Chinese pilots.
 Most were flown out of Taiwan.
 We know of at least 5 U2's shot down over China.
 There may have been more.

 Here is the list: